2020-Spring-Cohort/reviews-site-models/README.md

 - Home Page:

   - Navigate between our two main pages: Categories & Hashtags.
-  - There is a NAV bar in the header which stays on top of every page and <br> also allows you to navigate between: Categories, Hashtags & Reviews.
+  - There is a navigation bar in the header which stays on top of every page<br> and  also allows you to navigate between: Categories, Hashtags & Reviews.
-  - You will also find a NAV bar with a home link in the footer which stays <br>
+  - You will also find a navigation bar with a home link in the footer which stays <br>
    on every page.

 - Category, Reviews & Hashtag pages: